Information and Resources For Parents, Families, and Friends

 On land-based field seminars, we travel in vans driven by Williams-Mystic faculty and staff members; each vehicle is equipped with a first-aid kit.
 In addition, the Executive Director carries a cell phone and emergency medical information on each seminar participant.
-Members of the Williams-Mystic faculty and staff always accompany students on seminars, and we are frequently joined by Williams-Mystic alumni and other special guests.
+First Aid and CPR certified Williams-Mystic faculty and staff always accompany students on seminars.

 A list of telephone numbers of Williams-Mystic faculty and staff, plus police, fire, and local medical facilities is distributed to each student at the beginning of the semester and posted in each house.
 While in Mystic, our staff are available for transportation to the nearby walk-in clinic and local hospital if necessary.
 Mystic Seaport security officers make monthly rounds of the houses to check fire extinguishers and smoke alarms.
 While we are on our field seminars, security will also make routine checks inside student houses.